← All posts

 Blog

-The current ATP top 100 spans 22 years of age — from a 19-year-old Brazilian to a 41-year-old Swiss.
+The current ATP top 100 spans 20 years of age — from a 19-year-old Brazilian to a 39-year-old Serb.
 We looked at every player's date of birth and found a sport in genuine generational transition.

-The ATP top 100 currently contains players aged 19 and 41 — a 22-year spread.
+The ATP top 100 currently contains players aged 19 and 39 — a 20-year spread.
 That’s not just a number.
 It means a teenager who was born after Lleyton Hewitt won Wimbledon is competing at the same ranking level as a man who was already a professional tennis player when that teenager was born.

 We pulled the date of birth for every player in our rankings database and looked at who the oldest and youngest are, what the average looks like, and what the distribution tells us about the sport right now.